-When the accused is an employee, the investigation will be conducted by Security in accordance with applicable collective bargaining agreements.
+When the accused is an employee, the investigation will be conducted by an individual assigned by the Title IX Coordinator in accordance with applicable collective bargaining agreements.
 When the accused is an employee of an affiliated entity or vendor of the college, college officials will, at the request of the Reporting Individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist in obtaining a persona non grata letter, subject to legal requirements and College policy.